michaelsauter/crane/README.md

 	* `volume` (array) In contrast to plain Docker, the host path can be relative.
 	* `volumes-from` (array) Mount volumes from other containers
 	* `workdir` (string)
-	* `cmd` (string) Command to append to `docker run` (overwriting `CMD`).
+	* `cmd` (array/string) Command to append to `docker run` (overwriting `CMD`).

 See the [Docker documentation](http://docs.docker.io/en/latest/reference/commandline/cli/#run) for more details about the parameters.

-As Crane specifies containers in JSON, we can also read in a string (given via `--config`) instead of the Cranefile.
+The container configruation can also be read from a string (given via `--config`).
 This is handy if you want to use Crane to lift containers over SSH.
 For example, you can bring up a container (running Pry in this case) like this:

 ```
 crane lift --config='[{"name":"pry", "image":"d11wtq/ruby", "run":{"tty": true, "interactive": true, "cmd": "pry"} }]'
 ```
-At the moment, there is no easy way to read in a local Cranefile and execute it remotely, but that is certainly possible and might be added in the future.
+At the moment, there is no easy way to read in a local configuration and execute it remotely, but that is certainly possible and might be added in the future.

 ## Example
 For demonstration purposes, we'll bring up a PHP app (served by Apache) that depends both on a MySQL database and a Memcached server.
 The source code is available at http://github.com/michaelsauter/crane-example.
-Here's what the Cranefile looks like:
+Here's what the `crane.json` looks like:

 ```
 [